mcpringlez/proposals/Stage 1 - Received/04-02-2022 -  quno_steve - FreeRoam.md

 Roles: Holders

 ## Proposal Summary
 First and foremost, thank you for taking the time to read through this proposal.
-Simply, Boss DAO has an opportunity to compound its passive income and gain market-wide influence over the CNFT market as a whole.
+Simply, Boss DAO has an unprecendented opportunity to compound its passive income and gain market-wide influence over the CNFT market as a whole.

 ## Proposal Details

+### What and How?

+The passage of this proposal will pledge Boss DAO to move all current and future Boss DAO treasury listings, as well as conduct all future Boss DAO treasury sweeps and purchases exclusively onto the Freeroam.io marketplace.
+This proposal also strongly encourages Boss DAO holders and surrounding community members to do the same as this will help to accelerate the [execution of our passive income strategy](#Strategy-and-Execution).

 ### Cost?

-This will incur ZERO monetary cost to the DAO; only action is necessary.
+This will incur ZERO monetary cost to the DAO; only action & communication is necessary.

-### How?

-By concentrating ALL of our DAO’s sales and purchases onto Freeroam.io.
-Mass migration of any listings to Freeroam will not only be done by DAO leadership with access to the treasury, but is highly recommended to do so by Boss DAO holders and surrounding community as well.
-This will help to accelerate the [execution of our strategy](#Strategy-and-Execution).

 ### When?

-After Freeroam launches, of course!
+This vote should take effect immediately after Freeroam.io launches, of course!

 ### Why?